Custom Certify/Signature Page

 2. Either use the Signature form field widget, or create a custom field to collect the signature.

-4. Replace the Certify page in the application base with the form and comment out <part id =”certify”> from the /apply/base.xml.
+3. Replace the Certify page in the application base with the form and comment out <part id =”certify”> from the appropriate application base.xml file.

 5. Activate the application logic.

-Let’s go through these steps in more detail:
+Let’s go through each step in more detail.

 Step 1: Creating the Slate-hosted application page